raydac/java-comment-preprocessor/texts/readme.txt

 - added '//#undefl NAME' to remove a local (!) variable from the current context, and '//#undef NAME' to remove a global definition
 - //#define and //#definel can use not only the default TRUE value for defined variables, but also result of expression (example: //#define ten 2*5)
 - added '//#error EXPR' and '//#warning EXPR' directives to throw exception and log warnings
-- added support of custom line end trhoug property 'jcp.line.separator'
+- added support of custom line end through property 'jcp.line.separator'
 - added '//#noautoflush' to prevent auto saving text buffers after file preprocessing

 5.3.4